 Then, even when you believe the novel has been as thoroughly edited as you think is humanly possible, sit back and wait.

 It is amazing what will suddenly strike you in the days that follow.
-With my latest book, I suddenly realised that I had described an entire action scene involving two cars on a winding clifftop road in Italy, as if they were driving on the left hand side.
+When re-visiting one of my early novels, I suddenly realised that I had described an entire action scene involving two cars on a winding clifftop road in Italy, as if they were driving on the left hand side.
 I had to go back to my final draft and make the approriate changes.
 But I could so easily have let that mistake go to print if I had not taken the time to reflect on my work.

 For my next book, I am seriously considering bringing in an outside editor.
 Someone I know well does it for a living and I am very tempted to employ their services.
 If the editor is a person you have a connection with, it helps you to keep control of the project and ensure that your story is told in the way you intended it to be.